What is Search Engine Marketing, or SEM?

 Search Engine Marketing in the broad sense refers to the combination of SEO and search engine advertising, commonly referred to as pay-per-click advertising.
 SEM in its more narrow sense only refers to pay-per-click advertising.
 That said, here’s our definition of Search Engine Marketing.

-: The behaviour in question is searching and surfing the web.
+Definition ofSearch Engine Marketing: Advertising that is based on the idea that an internet user can be qualified as a potential buyer by their behaviour online.
+It is a form of contextual advertising where the context is determined by keywords.
+Online behaviour: The behaviour in question is searching and surfing the web.
 For example, if someone searches for “diamond rings” on Yahoo, this shows that they want information on diamond rings.
 Potentially, this could mean that the searcher is interested in buying a diamond ring.

 You may have noticed that I said “behaviour,” instead of search.
 That’s because since it was created, SEM has been extended to people reading about a topic.
 For example, if someone is reading about diamond rings, SEM ads targeted to that context (the targeting is based on keywords) will be displayed.
 Advertisers infer that their reading behaviour shows they’re interested in buying diamond rings.